zeekus/python/autojump_rewrite.md

   * prechecks - create a json file holding a description of all the files. if any files are missing exit program before running.
+      dictionary: What do we want to store ?

   * loop if we are not docked continue on